-Bougainvilleas put out a lot of growth after a pruning.
-It’s good to know that they bloom on new growth so that’s why I do lighter prunes throughout the season to encourage all that explosion of color which we love.
+Bougainvilleas put out a lot of growth after pruning.
+It’s good to know that they bloom on new growth so that’s why I do lighter prunes throughout the season to encourage all that explosion of color that we love.

-In Tucson I wait until the very end of February into mid-March to do any pruning.
+In Tucson, I wait until the very end of February into mid-March to do any pruning.
 Last winter we had 1 light freeze so just the ends of the branches on 1 side got hit.
-In late December of this year we had 2 nights which were in the high 20’s so right now my bougainvilleas are just skeletons with dead leaves hanging on them.
-Bougainvilleas are borderline plants here because of the evening temps can dip down but you see them all over town nonetheless.
+In late December of this year, we had 2 nights that were in the high 20’s so right now my bougainvilleas are just skeletons with dead leaves hanging on them.
+Bougainvilleas are borderline plants here because the evening temps can dip down but you see them all over town nonetheless.

 Even though they look dead, they aren’t.
 I scratched on the surface of a few branches and there’s green beneath.
 I’ll watch the forecasted temperatures and will most likely do the pruning in mid-March once the evenings are consistently above 40F.
 Once the weather warms, the bougainvilleas really take off!

 In Santa Barbara, I’d do the winter pruning at the end of January into early February.
 Even though the daytime temps are similar in the 2 locations, the evenings don’t dip as low here.